gristlabs/grist-help/help/functions.md

 <a class="headerlink" href="#_group" title="Permanent link">#</a>
 #### $group
 </summary>
-In a summary view, `$group` is a special field containing the list of Records that are summarized by the current summary line.
-E.g. `len($group)` is the count of those records.
+In a [summary table](summary-tables.md), `$group` is a special field containing the list of Records that are summarized by the current summary line.
+E.g. the formula `len($group)` counts the number of those records being summarized in each row.

 See [RecordSet](#recordset) for useful properties offered by the returned object.